voucherifyio/sdk-php-openapi-based/docs/Api/RewardsApi.md

     $config
 );
 $reward_id = 'reward_id_example'; // string | A unique reward ID.
-$limit = 56; // int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+$limit = 56; // int | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
 $page = 56; // int | Which page of results to return.
+The lowest value is 1.

 try {
     $result = $apiInstance->listRewardAssignments($reward_id, $limit, $page);